hendrikswan/python-methods-readme/README.md

 ### Invoking a Function

-Once you define a function, you can execute the function whenever you want by using the function name in your code, followed by parameters.
+Once you define a function, you can execute the function whenever you want by using the function name in your code, followed by parameters `()`.

 ```python
 def greeting():
     print 'hello'

 greeting() # Executing the function
 #> "hello"